is page five of a six-page article. Click

 You can't miss it - it's the large pink stone pillar

 between the curb and the lake, across from the Fairbanks grave.

 Closer to the road, and a few steps to the west, you can't miss the large statue of a young man playing an electric guitar.
-This is the memorial to Johnny Ramone (1948-2004), the guitarist and founding member of "The Ramones".
+This is the memorial (a cenotaph) to Johnny Ramone (1948-2004), the guitarist and founding member of "The Ramones".

-are buried here or not, but the memorial stands between the lake and the
+The memorial stands between the lake and the

 From the Johnny Ramone statue, look up and to your left (northwest) a little, and you'll see a small white bench not far from the lake edge.
 There's a small tree growing behind the bench.
 Walk over to the bench, look down, and you'll find the modest grave of one of Hollywood's true legends, Fay Wray (1907-2004).